MistyDaniels/MRT411/Final/README.md

 Its great because I think I can use this perfectly!
 The main thing is none of my images are the same size!
 I'm hoping it'll still work and I can just set the size or worst case scenario I can manually resize each image!

+I can't get my containers to stop floating over each other >C I've looked online and I keep finding information about centering and shifting text but nothing for the containers themselves.
+I just need to move the containers.. containing my text.
+Hh.
+I'm sure its somethings stupid obvious.

+The power went out and I lost anything I forgot to save, but I dont remember what that was so hopefully it wasn't important.